 “I have spent the last 5 years of my life as a journalist writing about the irrational costs and prices across the US health care system.
 But if there is 1 fact that should cause national embarrassment it is the high price tag we affix to living with type 1 diabetes.”

 Dr. Rosenthal points out that the cost of insulin in other countries is substantially lower than in the US.
 People in the U.S. who couldn’t afford their insulin have died.
-She notes:

 “That is because people with type 1 diabetes are both beneficiaries and pawns in the business ventures of drug makers, device manufacturers, and insurers, and sometimes these companies seem willing to sacrifice a pawn or 2 for profits.
 Today people with type 1 diabetes are again at an increased risk of becoming ill and even dying prematurely because of the price.”